joaocarvalhoopen/Piano_and_Guitar_-_Notes_on_how_to_learn_to_play_a_musical_instrument/README.md

 The guitars that I like that are good and economic are from: <br>

 * APC Instruments – António Pinto de Carvalho <br>
+  Fantastic quality instruments at low prices, made in the north of Portugal, in Braga. <br>
   [https://apc-instruments.com/](https://apc-instruments.com/)

-* Thomann's brand, the Harley Benton’s good and economic guitars <br>
+* Thomann's own name range of classical guitars brand and the other Thomann's brand, the Harley Benton’s, good and economic guitars <br>
   [https://harleybenton.com/](https://harleybenton.com/)

 * And Yamaha C70 Classical guitar <br>